xdy/xdy-pf2e-workbench/README.md

         * Numerous subsettings, for instance: if mystified by dragging it from the sidebar while holding the configured modifier key, clicking the mystify button in the token hud or using the mystify keyboard shortcut (no default set).
 There are several options to filter out certain types of traits.
-A prefix or postfix can be added to the mystified name (either a user-provided word, or one rolled on a user-provided rollable table).
+A prefix or postfix can be added to the mystified name (either a user-provided word, or one rolled on a user-provided rollable table.
+A sample table named "Workbench Adjectives" is included with the module and need not be imported into the world, just enter "Workbench Adjectives" - without the quotes - in the appropriate textfield).
 A random number can also be added after the postfix, and optionally be kept when demystifying the creature.
 E.g. 'Skeletal Champion' could become 'Jack the Mindless Undead Skeleton 23'.
-Note that player owned tokens are not mystified.
+Note that player owned tokens will not be mystified.
     * Option to use the mystified name in chat messages created from that npc (actions/spells).
 Relies on the original actor name being present in the text.